Working at Woldingham

 It is important to us that every colleague enjoys an equally fulfilling future at Woldingham.
 As part of the Woldingham family, your work will be recognised and valued at every level.
 Life at Woldingham is about working together and enjoying being part of a close-knit and supportive team.

 Staff development is a high priority.
-We provide a varied training programme and personal professional development planning for all colleagues.
+We provide a varied training programme and personal professional development planning for all colleagues, including an accredited (Institute of Leadership) Leadership training scheme, the opportunity to qualify as a Graydin accredited coach, and regular training in soft skills as well as pedagogy and pastoral care.
 We offer an exceptional range of benefits including free lunch and refreshments, pension scheme, employee assistance programme, on-site car parking, discounted school fees, fitness studio, swimming pool and fitness classes.

 Current vacancies